 Advice: Thinking about what you value in life and what you want out of the first couple of years in your career may seem like a sizeable task, but doing so will help you to identify the type of organisation at which you would be happy and help you to be more successful at applications.
 It is better to shortlist a few employers you actively want to apply to and make them the best possible, rather than apply to every organisation under the sun, badly.

-Action: Consider what is important to you, by thinking about what you have learned about yourself during different times in your life (for example: what did you enjoy or not enjoy at any part-time jobs?).
+Action: Consider what is important to you, by thinking about what you have learned about yourself during different times in your life (for example: has studying during lockdown taught you that you thrive with people around or that you enjoy working independently?
+What did you enjoy or not enjoy at any part-time jobs?).
 Use your conclusions to create a list of things to research about employers – whether you are looking online, meeting representatives at careers events or undertaking work experience.
 Read: